USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### MEDIA_CONC: Bidirectional soil NH4+ restart file
 [Return to Table 7-1](#media_t)

-This optional 2-D CCTM file contains the soil NH<sub>4</sub> and pH concentrations if using the bidirectional NH<sub>3</sub> option and/or the soil, vegetation and water Hg concentrations.
-This file is used to initialize the next day of the model simulation when the CTM_ABFLUX environment variable is set to Y (Default is N).
+This 2-D CCTM file contains the soil NH<sub>4</sub> and pH concentrations and/or the soil, vegetation and water Hg concentrations.
+This file is only created when the CTM_ABFLUX environment variable or the CTM_HGBIDI variable is set to Y (Default is N) and is used to initialize the next day of the model simulation.
+**>>COMMENT<<** Double check the Hg with Jesse.

 <a id=depv_mos></a>
 ### CTM_DEPV_MOS